antemple1994/quant-trading-app_files/README.md

 # QuantTradingApp
-A basic app that does algorithmic trading in Python, R, and Java
+A basic app that does algorithmic trading in Python, R, SQL and Java